danhhuynh25029/wa1/README.md

 # wa1
-This project to implement simple webauth with golang
+This project to implement simple webauth
+* Rust
+* React